 (Public) International law (such as human rights, international trade, genocide etc): the shelfmark for this collection begins with Internat.
 Law reports, journals (post 2000 on), and monographs are on Floor 3.
-(Older journals on Floor 0)
+(Older journal issues are on Ground Floor)

 Australian, Canadian, New Zealand, and US monographs are in the area with shelf marks beginning K, on Level 2.

 KM208.431 is the shelf mark for the civil rights protection of indigenous peoples - to which will be added a geographic indicator A8 for Australia, C1 for Canada, N4 for NZ, and U4 for United States.

 Comparative studies have shelf marks beginning General or Cw Gen. Monographs are also on Floor 2.